 These results from the YRBS provide evidence of a significant association between academic grades and some health behaviors and conditions.
-Further research is warranted to determine whether higher grades in school lead to these health behaviors and conditions, if these health behaviors and conditions lead to higher grades, or some other factors lead to these health behaviors and conditions.
+Further research is warranted to determine whether lower grades in school lead to these health behaviors and conditions, if these health behaviors and conditions lead to lower grades, or some other factors lead to these health behaviors and conditions.

 There is a close relationship between health and education.
 By working together, education and health agencies, parents, and communities can ensure that students are healthy and ready to learn in school.
+Find out more about the connection between health and academic achievement on CDC's Healthy Schools Health and Academics website.